weixuanteo/restaurantorder-app/README.txt

 cd k8s
 kubectl apply -f rabbitmq.yaml

--- Create "serviceuser" in RabbitMQ Management Console (serviceuser is used by order and notifications service to publish and retrieve messages on queue)
+-- Create "serviceuser" in RabbitMQ Management Console (serviceuser is used by order and notification service to publish and retrieve messages on queue)
+Credentials retrieved from Kubernetes needs to be decoded to base64.

 [MACOS]
 username="$(kubectl get secret esd-rabbitmq-default-user -o jsonpath='{.data.username}' | base64 --decode)"
 echo "username: $username"